crlimacastro/Message-In-A-Bottle/documentation.md

 * /pool-clear - Responds OK on a successful clear with an API response.

+* /msg-forget - Responds OK on a successful forget with an API response.

+* /msg-forget-all - Responds OK one a succesful clear with an API response.

 ### 201 - Created

 * /write-msg - Responds CREATED when your message is successfully saved to the server.